 St. John’s is an Episcopal Parish Day School, and as such has a foundation in the Christian faith.
 We seek to integrate religious and spiritual formation into the overall curriculum and life of our school community.
-In doing so, however, we celebrate the inclusiveness that is the Mission of Episcopal schools.
-We invite all who attend and work at St. John’s – Episcopalians and non-Episcopalians, Christians and non-Christians, people of no faith tradition – both to seek clarity about their own beliefs and religions and to honor those traditions more fully and faithfully in their own lives.
+In doing so, however, we celebrate the inclusiveness that is the mission of Episcopal schools.
+We invite all who attend and work at St. John’s – Episcopalians and non-Episcopalians, Christians and non-Christians, people with no faith tradition – both to seek clarity about their own beliefs and religions and to honor those traditions more fully and faithfully in their own lives.
 Above all, we exist not merely to educate but to demonstrate and proclaim the unique worth and beauty of all human beings as creations of a loving, empowering God.

 St. John’s Episcopal Parish Day School prepares each of its students for lifelong intellectual and spiritual growth by providing a superior educational experience within a nurturing Christian environment.

 We seek to educate a diverse student body to achieve high levels of academic, personal, and spiritual growth, fostered by committed professionals and supported by a united Church and School.
 Graduates will leave empowered to lead and innovate in an evolving world.

 During the 2016-2017 school year, a full faculty discussion took place about educational philosophies and how these philosophies translate to excellence in teaching at St. John’s.
 A survey was completed by our faculty and yielded tremendous parallel definitions from 80 personnel of what constitutes “excellence in teaching.”
 These are their thoughts: